monastri/monastri.github.io/quotes.md

 <a name="#business-finance-entrepreneurship-management"></a>
-## Business, finance, entrepeneurship, management
+## Business, finance, entrepreneurship, management
 ([overview](#overview))

 <a name="#Consulting"></a>